mateusz-peczkowski/nova-heartbeat-resource-field/README.md

 On a listing/details there will be information who is currently editing and as well another person will be blocked from editing the same resource to not overlap changes.

-Package is made for Laravel Nova ^4.
+Package is made for Laravel Nova ^4 and it works as well with Laravel Nova ^5.

 <p style="margin-top: 32px;">
   <img src="https://github.com/mateusz-peczkowski/nova-heartbeat-resource-field/blob/master/media/img-1.png?raw=true" height="70" />